lucendio/lecture-devops-infos/faq.md

 (directly from their websites or through [Chocolatey](https://chocolatey.org/) - the Windows package manager).

-#### 4. My workstation runs on RM architecture (e.g. Apple Silicon).
+#### 4. My workstation runs on ARM architecture (e.g. Apple Silicon).
 So, Virtualbox is not supported.
 Which other hypervisors are supported?

 When looking at [providers](https://www.vagrantup.com/docs/providers) that are officially supported by Vagrant, then there would only be one option: [VMware](https://www.vmware.com/products/fusion.html).
 But it's proprietary and not free